olm3ca/PixelbookOSX/README.md

     - The initial install will fail with 2 minutes remaining.
 Force power down and restart the Pixelbook.
     - At boot, select the install media again, but this time you will see "Mac OS Install" as a menu item.
     - The installation will continue for about 15 minutes.
     - At the end, it may fail with an error.
+Power down the Pixelbook.
+    - Copy the EFI to your new Mojave drive using the same procedure from above
+    - Boot again, this time in the opencore menu, select Recovery.
+Let it boot and go to Disk Utility.
+Run First Aid on the Mojave volume.
 Reboot.
-    - From opencore, select Recovery and let it boot.
-This may take 1-2 tries to fix the OS.
-    - Once Recovery has done it's job, you'll be able to boot Mojave.
+    - Reboot into Mojave and set it up!

 8. After install:
     - If using itwlm, use [heliport](https://openintelwireless.github.io/HeliPort) to connect to Wifi.